Hollande: 'Islam of France' needed to defeat terror

 "What we need to succeed in together is the creation of an Islam of France," Hollande said.

-"The first decision consists of reintroducing a foundation for Islam, which relies on cultural, educational and social initiatives.
+Longtime French politician Jean-Pierre Chevènement was appointed head of the foundation last month, CNN affiliate BFM TV reported.

-"The second will be to create a national association in order to obtain financing for the building of mosques and the training of imams.
-The republic cannot accept a situation where a majority of imams are trained abroad and sometimes don't speak our language."
+Hollande said France also needed to create "a national association in order to obtain financing for the building of mosques and the training of imams."

+"The republic cannot accept a situation where a majority of imams are trained abroad and sometimes don't speak our language," he said.

+France's rules of secularism prohibit the use of state funds for places of worship, and there have been concerns about the radical vision of Islam practiced in some foreign-funded mosques.
+At least 20 Muslim places of worship have been closed due to extremism since December, French Interior Minister Bernard Cazeneuve said in July.

+Hollande said that radical Islam had created "a fake state, led by real killers.
+It skews the Islamic religion to spread its hatred."

 France is under a state of emergency introduced after the ISIS terror attacks in Paris in November and extended following the Bastille Day terror attack in Nice.

-French officials have spoken before of plans to clamp down on foreign-funded and -trained mosques amid fears around Islamic extremism following a string of ISIS-inspired attacks and with hundreds of French jihadists joining the terror group's ranks in the Middle East.
+France has sought to clamp down on radical Islam following a string of ISIS-inspired attacks and concerns about the activities of hundreds of French jihadists who have joined the terror group's ranks in the Middle East.

+The Interior Ministry says more than 2,100 French citizens are involved in jihad, with 680 currently in Syria and Iraq and more than 200 having returned from the battlefield.

-The atrocities include the killing of an elderly Catholic priest in his church near Rouen in July and the killing of a police commander and his partner in Magnanville a month earlier.
+Recent atrocities on French soil include the killing of an elderly Catholic priest in his church near Rouen in July and the killing of a police commander and his partner in Magnanville a month earlier.

-Hollande said that the core republican principle of the separation of church and state was conceived at a time when Muslims made up only a tiny proportion of the French population.
+Hollande said the core republican principle of separation of church and state was conceived at a time when Muslims made up only a tiny proportion of the French population.

 "The question is to know if the principles laid down more than a century ago remain relevant when Islam is the second religion of France," he said.